rome/tools/crates/rslint_parser/docs/authoring_parse_rules.md

 let my_node = assignment_target.precede_or_missing();
 ```

 But be careful with calling other rules.
-Your rule mustn't progress the parser if it returns `Absent`.
+Your rule mustn't progress the parser - meaning that it can't
+advance in the parsing process and consume tokens - if it returns `Absent`.

 ### Parse children
 The parse rules will guide you in how to write your implementation and the parser infrastructure provides the following convenience APIs:

 * Optional token `'ident'?`: Use `p.eat_optional(token)`.
 It eats the next token if it matches the passed-in token.
 Adds a missing marker if the token isn't present in the source code.
 * Required token `'ident'`: Use`p.expect_required(token)`.
 It eats the next token if it matches the passed-in token.
 It adds an `Expected 'x' but found 'y' instead` error and a missing marker if the token isn't present in the source code.
 * Optional node `body: JsBlockStatement?`: Use`parse_block_statement(p).or_missing(p)`.
 It parses the block if it is present in the source code and adds a missing marker if it isn't.
-* Required node `body: JsBlockStatement`: Use `parse_block_statement(p).or_missing_with_error(p, error_builder)`: It parses the block statement if it is present in the source code and adds a missing marker and an error if not.
+* Required node `body: JsBlockStatement`: Use `parse_block_statement(p).or_missing_with_error(p, error_builder)`:
+it parses the block statement if it is present in the source code and adds a missing marker and an error if not.

 Using the above-described rules result in the following implementation for the `if` statement rule.